Counties Live with Odyssey

 Fulfilling the mission of the Judicial Branch by delivering technology systems, tools, and processes that are expanding access to justice.

-The configuration and statewide rollout are expected to occur starting the fall of 2021.
-A total of 12 tracks / phases will be rolled out statewide with a “big bang” implementation of all case types at the same time.
-After the pilot track 1 (Harnett, Johnston, Lee, and Wake) and early adopter track 2 (Mecklenburg), approximately 10 counties are expected to be rolled out every 3 – 4 months in tracks 3 – 12.
+The configuration and statewide rollout are expected to begin 45-60 days after eWarrants goes live.
+After pilot Track 1 (Harnett, Johnston, Lee, and Wake) and early adopter Track 2 (Mecklenburg), approximately 10 counties are expected to be rolled out every 3 – 4 months in tracks 3 – 12.